 timeout = s and continues executing, using the timeout mechanism (see above) to stop.
 If s = t, then schedules the shutdown phase to occur one microstep later, as in the unfederated case.

 When the RTI receives a STOP_REQUEST message from a federate, it forwards it to all other federates and waits for a reply from all.
 Each reply will have a timestamp payload.
 The RTI chooses s, the largest of these timestamps, and sends a STOP_GRANTED message to all federates with payload s.

 When a federate receives a STOP_REQUEST message, it replies with its current logical time t, completes its current tag (if one is progress), and blocks, waiting for a STOP_GRANTED message from the RTI.
 When it gets the reply with payload s, if s > t, then it sets

 timeout = s and continues executing, using the timeout mechanism (see above) to stop.
 If s = t, then it schedules the shutdown phase to occur one microstep later, as in the unfederated case.

 A control-C or other kill signal to a running Lingua Franca program will cause execution to stop immediately.

 For federated programs, each federate and the RTI catches external signals to shut down in an orderly way.

-When the RTI gets such an external signal (e.g. control-C), it broadcasts a STOP_REQUEST message to all federates, wait for their replies (with a timeout in case the federate or the network has failed), choose the maximum timestamp s on the replies, broadcast a STOP_GRANTED message to all federates with payload s, and wait for LOGICAL_TIME_COMPLETE messages as above.
+When the RTI gets such an external signal (e.g. control-C), it broadcasts a STOP_REQUEST message to all federates, waits for their replies (with a timeout in case the federate or the network has failed), chooses the maximum timestamp s on the replies, broadcasts a STOP_GRANTED message to all federates with payload s, and waits for LOGICAL_TIME_COMPLETE messages as above.